Tommy Steele: Singer

 In August 1959, Steele undertook a three-day concert visit to Moscow, where The Tommy Steele Story was screened at the Kremlin.
 In his first colour film, Tommy the Toreador (1959), Steele proved "a real, true Danny Kaye", according to its cinematographer Gilbert Taylor.
 A hit single from the film, "Little White Bull", became a children's favourite after it was released in aid of a cancer research unit for children.

 Considered Britain's first rock and roll star, Steele has been described by AllMusic as "the English teenager who let the genie out of the bottle, even if he wasn't the genie."
 Steele's rock and roll recordings have often divided critical opinion.
-In Yeah Yeah Yeah: The Story of Modern Pop (2013), Bob Stanley describes Steele's early singles as "charming and naive, endearingly amateurish, with odd smudges of echo and strangely slurred vocals".
+In Yeah Yeah Yeah: The Story of Modern Pop (2013), Bob Stanley describes Steele's early singles as "charming and naïve, endearingly amateurish, with odd smudges of echo and strangely slurred vocals".
 In his 1970 book Revolt into Style: The Pop Arts in Britain, George Melly derided Steele’s films of being emblematic of the "castration of early rock and roll".
 In 2009, the greatest hits collection The Very Best of Tommy Steele reached the Top 40 in the UK Albums Chart, the first UK chart entry for Steele in over 46 years.